alarreur/libraries-and-books/README.md

 We want to display the number of books each library has in the existing table.

 Make the necessary changes in [app.component.ts](./src/app/app.component.ts) and [app.component.html](./src/app/app.component.html) to display the number of books per library.

-### Question 4: Total number of books

-We want to display the total number of books for every library in the existing table.

-Make the necessary changes in [app.component.ts](./src/app/app.component.ts) and [app.component.html](./src/app/app.component.html) to display the total number of books in the table footer.